 At Wharton, we strive to create courses that challenge students intellectually and that meet the Wharton standards of academic excellence.
 If you believe that an assignment or project grade you received was unjustified, you can appeal the grade.
-To appeal the grade you must write a one-page explanation as to the reason for your appeal and hand it along with your graded assignment back to the TA responsible for that assignment.
+To appeal the grade you must write a one-page explanation as to the reason for your appeal and hand it in along with your graded assignment.